Victoria might just be the most charming capital in Canada

 If you’ve got the stamina, you can visit all of the above breweries and brewpubs by foot.
 They are located within about a 2-3 km radius.

 Here’s an interactive Victoria map with hotels, restaurants and attractions.
-If you’d prefer to take a guided tour look here.
+If you prefer a guided tour look here or here.

 Spinnakers Brewery is a long time favourite of ours.
 It’s located on Songhees Walkway.